Boeing 737 MAX jet resumes China journey amid uncertainty over model's return | Business

 A Boeing Co 737 MAX meant for China Eastern Airlines subsidiary Shanghai Airlines is flying from Guam to Shanghai on Thursday, flight tracking websites showed, amid uncertainty over when the model will resume flying in China.
 Flight BOE631 comes more than three weeks after the first 737 MAX bound for a Chinese customer since a 2019 grounding began its journey from Seattle to Boeing's completion plant in Zhoushan.

 The plane, painted in Shanghai Airlines livery, had been stuck on the ground in Guam since March 15 due to a minor technical issue.
-It is due to land at around 11:30am Shanghai local time (0330 GMT), tracking websites showed.
-Boeing did not respond immediately to a request for comment.
+It is due to land at around 11:30 a.m.
+Shanghai local time (0330 GMT), tracking websites showed.
+Boeing declined to comment on the flight but said it continued to work with customers and global regulators to return the MAX to service.

 The flight to Shanghai, which is in the middle of a strict COVID-19 related lockdown, comes as Chinese authorities scrutinise China Eastern's safety processes following the crash of a 737-800 on March 21 that killed all 132 people on board.
 While that model is the predecessor to the MAX, analysts have expressed concern it could set back Boeing's efforts to regain ground in the world's biggest aircraft market and deliver more than 140 737 MAX jets already constructed for Chinese customers.